IrfanSyed-PSC/.NET-UnitTesting-Mocking/README.md

 # .NET-UnitTesting-Mocking

-.NET Unit testing and Mocking Examples
+In this project we have samples for unit testing using NUnit framework and Moq framework for Mocking.